Are you ready to begin your international experience at Colorado Mesa University?

 Do I have to take the SAT or ACT test?

 While not required, it is strongly recommended.
 Students who do not have an ACT or SAT score will be required to take placement exams in Math, English, and Reading before registering for classes.
-These tests can be set up remotely and taken from your home country through our Testing Center.
+These tests are set up through our Testing Center.
 Please note that any NCAA athlete must submit an SAT or ACT score.

 I have taken a test of English proficiency.
 Do I also need to take the ACT or SAT?